jhuriez/fuel-messages/readme.md

 This Messages package work like a flash message containers, and it's copied from fuel-depot ( https://github.com/fuel/depot/blob/1.0/develop/fuel/app/classes/messages.php ) for package it.

+## Installation

+1. Clone or download this repository
+2. Move it in fuel/packages/
+3. Add 'messages' to the 'always_load/packages' array in app/config/config.php (or call \Package::load('messages'); whenever you want to use it).

 ## Usage

 In your controller for example :